petterh/textedit/docs/Chapter-5-The-Bare-Bones.md

 ## The Major Organs

-The core of TextEdit consists of one window function and three {"C++"} classes.
+The core of TextEdit consists of one window function and three C++ classes.
 There is a large supporting cast as well, but these are the stars:

 * The main window function (mainWndProc in mainwnd.cpp), which is described in Chapter 9
 * The Editor class, which lives in symbiosis with MainWndProc and is the nearest thing TextEdit has to a global application object